 Seaborn: a data visualization library for Python, based on matplotlib.

-Jupyter: a web app which allows users to create, run and share documents that contain live code and is very popular among data scientists.
+Jupyter: a web app that allows users to create, run and share documents that contain live code and is very popular among data scientists.
 Python’s one of the supported languages.

 Statsmodels: Python module for statistics